Cannabis Stock Photos & Illustrations: Best Free and Paid Options in 2023

 Pexels

-Pexels: All photos on the site are licensed under the Creative Commons Zero (CC0) license, which means you can use them for any purpose, including commercial use, without attribution.
+Pexels: All photos on the site are licensed under the Creative Commons Zero (CC0) license, meaning that you can use them for any purpose, including commercial use, without attribution.

 Pexels provides a range of free stock photos, including cannabis and CBD images.
 At the time of writing, Pexels had over 4k free stock images related to cannabis, hemp and CBD.